In the summer of 1970, Goddard College hosted the landmark Alternative Media Conference,

-Three years later, Goddard acquired an FM license for a radio station: WGDR.
+In 1973, three years later, Goddard College acquired an FM license for a radio station: WGDR.
 Since then, WGDR has been co-creating with community an alternative, progressive calendar of public affairs and music programs.

 WGDR was established in 1973, as a unique, college-based community radio station serving the Central Vermont region from the campus of Goddard College in Plainfield, Vermont.

 Over 50 community volunteers contribute to each week’s broadcast, providing programming that reflects the unique and independent spirit of the Central Vermont community

 If you would like to become a WGDR volunteer, whether you are interested in training to be a programmer or about other ways of supporting our efforts, please contact us!

 The station actively supports program content related to gender issues; itinerant agricultural workers in Vermont; Lesbian, Gay, Bisexual, Transgender, and Queer folks; the housing insecure, Native Peoples, and those living in poverty.
 Read WGDR’s Mission Statement